-A displaced fracture may require surgery.
+A fracture with displacement may require surgery.
 This is to restore anatomy to improve the wrist’s mobility and prevent arthritic changes in the future.
 The surgery is called ORIF, which means Open Reduction Internal Fixation.
-A plate and screws will be placed into the radius.
-This holds the fractured pieces together and restores the anatomy of the wrist.
-After surgery, the patient will be placed in a splint (vice a cast) at a post-op follow-up appointment.
-JOI exclusively offers ActivArmor, a custom made waterproof cast.
+A plate and screws secure the reduction into the radius.
+This holds the fracture or pieces of bone together and restores the anatomy of the wrist.
+After surgery, the patient needs a splint (vice a cast) at a post-op follow-up appointment.
+JOI exclusively offers ActivArmor, a custom-made waterproof cast.

 - Reducing edema.

 - Restoring functional use of the hand for grasp and pinch and gentle wrist motion.

 The fracture will heal in approximately 6 weeks.
 Occasionally, the patient will present with extreme numbness of fingers due to a compression of the median nerve from distal radius fracture.
 During the ORIF surgery, a Carpal Tunnel Release is done.

 The 2 most common hand and wrist injuries treated by JOI